starburst997/advent-of-code/README.md

 I'm not playing for the leaderboard (which is based on submitting the answer as fast as possible at midnight) but I might try at least once or twice to see just how fast people submit it (I'll probably switch to C# for that or even JS).

 I would love to see a mix of [Advent of Code](https://adventofcode.com/) and [EXAPUNKS](https://store.steampowered.com/app/716490/EXAPUNKS/) where the solutions are compiled and scored based on CPU cycles, memory, lines of code, etc. Grouped by language or global.
+Some inputs could be so big that careful parsing and memory management is needed, would spice things up.

 Please feel free to [point out](https://github.com/starburst997/advent-of-code/issues) any optimization that could've been used or different ways I could've approach a problem to run it faster.
 I *love* to improve, this is somewhat a training exercise as well.